-- FREE* or LOW COST Spay/Neuter for qualifying Polk County residents only*
+- FREE* spay/neuter for qualifying Polk County residents only

-- FREE rabies vaccine included with each spay or neuter.
+- FREE rabies vaccine & microchip included with each spay or neuter

-*POLK COUNTY RESIDENTS ONLY – Recipients of certain assistance programs or residents with limited income may be eligible for FREE Pet Fix Program vouchers.
+*Recipients of certain government assistance programs or residents with limited income residing in Polk County may be eligible for FREE Pet Fix Program vouchers.
 Demonstrate eligibility by presenting a copy of one of the following:

 - Medicaid card

 - WIC Paperwork

 - Paycheck Stub